 Stefan Angeli has been the Chief Financial Officer of NESR since February 8, 2022.
 Previously, Mr. Angeli was CFO for Stratum Reservoir - a private equity portfolio company involved in reservoir characterization, laboratory services and instrumentation for upstream, downstream and the mining sector.
 Mr. Angeli spent the majority of his career (30 years) at Schlumberger in diverse roles with his last 5 assignments being Group Controller for Integrated Project Management, Controller for the Reservoir Production Group, Area Controller for Latin America Oilfield Services, and Controller for Schlumberger Information Systems & Well Completion and Productivity Business Segments.
 During his career, Mr. Angeli has been based in Sydney, Singapore, Jakarta, Aberdeen, Luanda, London, Rio De Janeiro and Houston.
-He earned a Bachelor of Economics degree majoring in Economics and Accounting from the University of Sydney and then qualified as a chartered accountant.
+He earned a Bachelor of Economics degree majoring in Economics and Accounting from the University of Sydney, qualified as a chartered accountant, and then finished a graduate diploma in Advanced Financial Management.
 He has also attended advanced finance management courses at the International Institute for Management Development (IMD) and the Wharton School of the University of Pennsylvania.